theNewDynamic/oregonsadventurecoast.com/content/sitepages/relocation-info-request.md

 ### Thinking of Moving Here?

 We love when people want to join our community.
 Request a relocation packet and let us help get you started.
-[Click here to Request Relocation Information](#relocationform)
+Scroll to the bottom of this page to find the relocation request form.

 ### Moving your business?